 Amy L. Brahm, Licensed Dental Hygienist

-Hygienist Amy Brahm says working in a pediatric practice like Children’s Dental Center allows her to provide quality preventive care through routine dental cleanings, radiographs and fluoride treatments.
-She also educates patients and their parents on daily care measures to achieve optimal oral health and a beautiful smile.
+Licensed Dental Hygienist Amy Brahm has been practicing dental hygiene since 2003.
+Working in a pediatric practice like Children’s Dental Center allows her to provide quality preventive care through routine dental cleanings, radiographs and fluoride treatments.
+She also educates patients and their parents on daily care measures to achieve optimal oral health and a beautiful smile they are proud to show to everyone.

-Amy grew up in southern Indiana in a small town near Santa Claus and moved around that region of the state before relocating to Indianapolis in 2012.
+Amy grew up in southern Indiana in a small town near Santa Claus and moved around the state before relocating to Indianapolis in 2012.
 She decided to go into the dental profession to help others and graduated Summa Cum Laude in 2003 with a degree in Dental Hygiene from the University of Southern Indiana.
-Amy was inducted as a faculty member of Sigma Phi Alpha Dental Hygiene Honor Society and continues her education by attending Circle City Hygiene Forum's continuing education courses.
+Amy was inducted as a faculty member of Sigma Phi Alpha Dental Hygiene Honor Society and expands her dental knowledge by attending Circle City Hygiene Forum's continuing education courses.

-Of her chosen profession, in which she has spent 12 years, Amy says: “The best thing about my job is knowing that I can play a role in making a difference, whether I helped encourage a shy child to try something new and eased fears or provided a fun visit full of laughs and smiles.”
+“The best thing about my job is knowing that I can play a role in making a difference, whether I help encourage a shy child to try something new and ease his or her fears, or provide a fun visit full of laughs and smiles,” Amy said.
+She enjoys the CDC team, as well as the unique experiences she encounters with children everyday.
 Amy credits her parents with teaching her what is important in life and points to them as her inspiration.

-When she isn’t working with her patients and their parents to maintain beautiful smiles, Amy can be found with her boyfriend, Jordan.
-The couple has a chocolate miniature pinscher, Dunkin, and a calico cat, Trixie.
-She also enjoys spending quality time with her godchild and niece, Kinsley Rose.
+When she isn’t working with her patients and their parents to maintain beautiful smiles, Amy can be found with her husband, Jordan, going out to relaxing dinners or exploring the outdoors.
+The couple lives in Noblesville, IN and has a chocolate miniature pinscher, Dunkin, and a calico cat, Trixie.
+She also enjoys spending quality time with her godchild and niece, Kinsley Rose, and nephew, Grahm.
 A year away from responsibilities would definitely include world travel with Jordan to Europe, Hawaii, Australia, and Fiji.

 Ashley R. Thurman, Dental Assistant & Team Coordinator

-As Dental Assistant & Team Coordinator at Children’s Dental Center, Ashley Thurman helps train new employees, keep the daily patient flow at maximum efficiency, coordinates community events, schedules general anesthesia cases and assists Dr. Michelle in the OR with anesthesia patients.
+As Dental Assistant & Team Coordinator at Children’s Dental Center, Ashley Thurman helps train new employees, keep the daily patient flow at maximum efficiency, coordinate community events, schedule general anesthesia cases and assist Dr. Michelle in the operating room with anesthesia patients.
+In addition, she takes charge of the insurance department, office protocols, and the office’s marketing efforts!

-With 7 years of experience under her belt, Ashley says her workplace feels like a second home “I love the caring atmosphere provided for our patients as well as each other,” she comments, adding, “We believe in going above and beyond for our patients to ensure a happy and healthy visit, and that’s the best part of my job!”
+Ashley has been with Children's Dental Center since 2008 and feels like her workplace is a second home.
+“I love the caring atmosphere provided for our patients, as well as each other,” she comments, adding, “We believe in going above and beyond for our patients to ensure a happy and healthy visit, and that’s the best part of my job!”
+This extends to Ashley’s visits to preschools, where she makes presentations about oral health.
+The family-focused CDC philosophy has become a mantra Ashley loves.
+“If I wouldn’t do it to my child, I won’t do it to yours!”

-When she isn’t working, Ashley spends time with her boyfriend Jon and her Wheaten Terrier, Manny, and enjoys going to Wineries or dropping in for Taco Tuesday at Friaco’s.
+When she isn’t working, Ashley spends time with her boyfriend Jon and her Wheaten Terriers, Manny and Maeve.
+She enjoys going to wineries or dropping in for Taco Tuesday at Friaco’s.
 She is proud of the home she owns in Noblesville, IN, but her idea of a perfect year is to move to Maine, run a bed and breakfast, eat seafood every day and learn to sail.

 Debra Murdock, Business & Dental Assistant